 A. You can sit back and relax around your campsite after you have watched the massive Fireworks display on Saturday night.

 A. No. All children under the age of 18 must be accompanied and/or supervised by a responsible adult at all times.
 This also includes the Kids Activities area.
 We can not and will not be a ‘Dump n Run’ nor are we legally able to ‘look after’ your child/ren.
 We also will not be held responsible for any injuries/hurts etc that may befall your child/ren whilst in Kids Activities area or using any equipment provided.
 Parents must know where their children are at all times.
 We recommend that when you get to the event that you work out a suitable meeting place should you and your children become separated during the weekend.
 Eg. whilst in ‘stages’ area, you can make your meeting point beside the Kids Tent (they can also alert the Kids Tent officials that they are missing their parents), or if they are older and more responsible, have them meet you back at camp etc. We also recommend that you give your children their own CB/UHF radio on an agreed channel for the weekend; you can keep track of them that way as well.
 For the little ones, write your surname and vehicle rego on their arm or you can purchase from some department stores, special kids tags that you put around their wrists in case of them being lost.
 Or if they are too frightened to approach an official looking adult, have them approach a Police officer working at the event.

-Note: Should you have any more questions that are not listed or covered here please email them to Shauna Antunac – Site Manager [email protected] and she will answer as best she can.
+Note: Should you have any more questions that are not listed or covered here please email [email protected] and event staff will answer as best they can.